Luisinhoas/Causal-Inference-GP1-/README.md

 cor1
 ```

 The correlation between log(income) and prppov is 0.0359588.
 Is a not very high, although is a positive correlation (so when one increases, the other variable increases).
-This is in the same line we were expected.
+This is in the same line I was expecting.

 ```{r}
 H<-c("act", "video")